 But what about the “fiery darts” of the enemy mentioned in Ephesians 6?
 Isn’t that weaponry?
 Yes and no. The enemy has been disarmed, yes; but he still has the ability to lie.
 Notice that Ephesians 6 says that our shield of faith has the ability to “quench” these darts.
 It’s not a typical shield that simply keeps the darts from hitting us.
 It’s a shield that literally puts out the fire and keeps the dart from having any ability to harm us whatsoever.

-For everyone who has been born of God overcomes the world.
-And this is the victory that has overcome the world—our faith. – 1 John 5:4 (ESV)
+For whatever is born of God overcomes the world; and this is the victory that has overcome the world—our faith. – 1 John 5:4 (NASB)

 As a child of God, the enemy is afraid of you and all that God has enabled you to do.
 You have no reason whatsoever to be afraid of him.

-For though we live in the world, we do not wage war as the world does.
-The weapons we fight with are not the weapons of the world.
-On the contrary, they have divine power to demolish strongholds.
-We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ. – 2 Corinthians 10:3-5 (NIV)
+For though we walk in the flesh, we do not war according to the flesh, for the weapons of our warfare are not of the flesh, but divinely powerful for the destruction of fortresses.
+We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ. – 2 Corinthians 10:3-5 (NASB)

-Submit yourselves, then, to God.
-Resist the devil, and he will flee from you. – James 4:7 (NIV)
+Submit therefore to God.
+Resist the devil and he will flee from you. – James 4:7 (NASB)

-Be serious!
-Be alert!
-Your adversary the Devil is prowling around like a roaring lion, looking for anyone he can devour.
-Resist him and be firm in the faith, knowing that the same sufferings are being experienced by your fellow believers throughout the world. – 1 Peter 5:8-9 (HCSB)
+Be of sober spirit, be on the alert.
+Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour.
+But resist him, firm in your faith, knowing that the same experiences of suffering are being accomplished by your brethren who are in the world. – 1 Peter 5:8-9 (NASB)

-I have given you authority to trample on snakes and scorpions and to overcome all the power of the enemy; nothing will harm you. – Luke 10:19 (NIV)
+Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing will injure you. – Luke 10:19 (NASB)

-The enemy only has one weapon – lies – which is why God equipped you with one powerful weapon – truth.
+The enemy only has one weapon – lies.
+But God has equipped you with the most powerful weapon of all – His Truth.

 Have you ever noticed that in the armor of God (Ephesians 6) every single piece of armor is defensive except for one?
 You have one very powerful offensive weapon – the sword of truth.
 Our battle with the enemy is more about truth vs lies than anything else.